ME-SJTU/SparseDet/README.md

-# SparsePETR: Towards Efficient 3D Object Detection with Sparse Foreground Sampling
+# SparseDet: Towards Efficient Multi-view 3D Object Detection via Sparse Scene Representation

 ## TO DO
-The core code and detailed information of our SparsePETR will publicly avaliable as soon as our paper is accepted.
+The core code and detailed information of our SparseDet will publicly avaliable as soon as our paper is accepted.